novikoffav/herbua-wp-custom/README.md

 - Visit Custom Fields → Tools and sync the JSON groups (if sync is available),
 - Or re-save a field group once to regenerate JSON.

-Currently applied ACF fields and theit types
+Currently applied ACF fields and their types
 Nr	Label	Name	Type
 	Collector Portfolio
 1	Portrait	portrait	Image